It felt like it down at the vet's yesterday.

 After the squishing, the vet asked me where our dog was and I explained I couldn't get her out of the car as she is now so terrified of going into the building.
 We pushed and pulled her out of the car and into the surgery where he syphoned off a load of yucky stuff from her leg and said all was well.

-As I was leaving, a terrible (human) howl emanated from the back of the surgery, followed by a sort of gasping/crying.
-I left as Bali was attempting to lick the tick blood up, and a completely out of control mega Heinz 57 mutt had been brought in that had maiming and killing written across it's brindled brow.
+I paid and swiftly left as Bali was attempting to lick up the tic blood, and a completely out of control mega Heinz 57 mutt had been brought in that had maiming and killing written across it's brindled brow.

 Bali wouldn't now get back in the car.
 While I was stuffing her in, a woman came out from the vet's, face red and blotchy, shaking body, eyebrows converged in that sort of abject misery that can only mean something very, very sad.